ethanyen30/shared-nlp-hw/dan/readme.md

 Extra Credit
 ----------------

+The preferred extra credit for this homework is using a ranking-based loss function.
+Most of the code for finding positive and negative examples is already provided, but you may need (or want) to tweak the code so that it gives you what you want.

-There are lots of things you could do for extra credit, but here are some ideas:
+There are lots of other things you could do for extra credit, but here are some ideas:

 * Initialize the word representations with